Mário Quintana: Biography

 The son of Celso de Oliveira Quintana de Miranda and Virginia, Mário Quintana was born in Alegrete, where he received his early education.
 He moved to Porto Alegre in 1919 to study at the Military School, and there he published his first works.
 He started working for Editora Globo, while it was still a state-owned publishing house.

 Considered the "poet of simple things" with a style marked by irony, depth, and technical perfection, he worked as a journalist for most of his life.
 He translated over one hundred and thirty books of world literature, including in Search of Lost Time by Marcel Proust, Virginia Woolf's Mrs. Dalloway, and Words and Blood, by Giovanni Papini.

-In 1940, he released his first book of poetry, The Windmills Street, beginning his career as a poet, writer and children's author.
+In 1940, he released his first book of poetry, A Rua dos Cataventos (The Pinwheels Street), beginning his career as a poet, writer and children's author.
 In 1953, Quintana worked at the newspaper Correio do Povo as a columnist of a subsection on culture, which was published every Saturday, and left the newspaper in 1977.
 In 1966, to commemorate his sixty years of age, he published "Poetics Anthology", with sixty poems, organized by Rubem Braga and Paulo Mendes Campos, and for this reason the poet was acclaimed by the Brazilian Academy of Letters by Meyer and Manuel Augusto Bandeira, who recited his own poem "Quintanares", in honor of his fellow gaucho.
-In the same year he won the Brazilian Union of Writer's Fernando Chinaglia Prize for best book of the year.
+In the same year he won the Brazilian Union of Writers' Fernando Chinaglia Prize for best book of the year.
 In 1976, after turning seventy years old, Quintana was awarded from the state of Rio Grande do Sul government the Medal Negrinho do Pastoreio.
 In 1980, for his body of work, Quintana was awarded the Machado de Assis prize from the Brazilian Academy of Letters.